compphil2mmae/compphil2mmae.github.io/content/en/post/250407_SSHAP25/index.md

 ---
 # Documentation: https://docs.hugoblox.com/managing-content/

-title: CompPhil²MMAE-Vorträge auf der SSHAP 2025
+title: CompPhil²MMAE talks at the SSHAP 2025
 subtitle:
-summary: Mit Inga Bones und Cyriak Schmitz werden zwei CompPhil²MMAE-Expert:innen zur Geschichte der Analytischen Philosophie auf der [13.
-Konferenz](https://www.gw.uni-jena.de/69663/tagung-sshap-2025) der [International Society for Utilitarian Studies (ISUS)](http://sshap.org/about/) vortragen.
+summary: Two CompPhil²MMAE experts on the history of analytic philosophy, Inga Bones and Cyriak Schmitz, will speak at the [13th conference](https://www.gw.uni-jena.de/69663/tagung-sshap-2025) of the [International Society for Utilitarian Studies (ISUS)](http://sshap.org/about/).
 authors: [inga.bones,cyriak.schmitz]
 tags: []
 categories: []